wp-plugins/membership/readme.txt

 The WPMU DEV Membership plugin makes it very easy to create and manage a membership site for both free and paid subscribers.

 Whilst the plugin handles a lot of the work, you will need to spend some time thinking through the structure of your site and how you want to set-up and categorise your content before installing and activating the Membership plugin.

-The purpose of these instructions are to guide you through some of the important (or even just desirable) steps, and get you up and running (and making money) as quickly and painlessly as possible.

 = What is a membership site =
 A membership site can take many guises, from Gigaom Pro which protects long articles and research, through to Izzy video which protects individual videos.